-In the customer you can specify a customer discount that applies to all items that does not have the Disable Automatic Discounts flag set.
+In the customer records window, you can specify a customer discount that applies to all items that do not have the Disable Automatic Discounts flag set.

 Option 6: Discount by Customer Type

-With the customer type each item or category can have it’s own discount for that customer type.
+With the customer type, each item or category can have its own discount.

-As you can see, there is a number of options for customer types which is the beyond the scope of this article.
+As you can see, there are a number of options for customer types, which is beyond the scope of this article.
 But a simple model that is commonly used is to set the category discounts for the customer type.
-You would usually want to have different discounts for different category; Otherwise you would just use the Customer discount instead.
+You would usually want to have different discounts for different categories.
+Otherwise, you would just use the Customer Discount instead.

 Option 7: Discount by Coupon / Discount Entire Sale

-In Artisan, a coupon is an item record that is in the coupon category and has special behavior at extends the discount from one item, to all items on the sale that do not have automatic discounts disabled.
+In Artisan, a coupon is an item record that is in the coupon category and has special behaviors.
+It extends the discount from one item to all items on the sale that do not have automatic discounts disabled.